Solar Whiz – Ventilation Case Studies

 How do I cool my roof space effectively?

-It’s a common question many homeowners ask.
-Keeping your home cool relies on keeping your roof space cool with a high-powered roof ventilator.
-The key is to ensure that the roof ventilator can do its job efficiently, with enough access to replacement air.
-A Solar Whiz roof ventilator can draw replacement air in through openings such as eave vents, ridge caps or any other opening into the roof space.
-A roof ventilator draws cooler air in through these to flush out the warmer air trapped inside the roof space.
+Keeping your home cool can be incredibly difficult with a hot roof space, with as much as 30% of the heat in your roof transferring down into the rooms below.
+To help keep the interior of your home cool, it is critical to properly ventilate your roof space with a high-powered roof ventilator.
+The key to ensuring that the unit does its job efficiently is making sure that it has enough access to replacement air.
+A Solar Whiz unit can draw replacement air in through openings such as eave vents, ridge caps or any other opening into the roof space.
+Roof ventilators draw in this cooler replacement air from outside to flush out the hotter air trapped inside the roof space.

 - Roof ventilation works and makes a big difference to internal temperatures,